 4th Stop: Loch and Gorge

-Loch and Gorge is a few minutes down the road from the 12 Apostles and rivals the iconic attraction in its natural beauty.
+Loch and Gorge is a few minutes down the road from the 12 Apostles in Port Campbell National Park and rivals the iconic attraction in its natural beauty.
 Golden cliffs encircle the beach and the turquoise bay.

 Visitors can read about the famous shipwreck, in which Loch and Gorge played a central role, on plaques around the cliffs edge.
 Afterward descend the wooden steps to the sand beach.
 Picnics are always a good idea at Loch and Gorge!